 The UBC Certificate in French Language and Culture will help you expand your French language skills and prepare for study, travel or doing business at home and throughout the French-speaking world.

-- Delivered part time at UBC Robson Square and the UBC Point Grey campus, with some courses available online
+- Delivered part time at UBC Robson Square and the UBC Vancouver campus, with some courses available online (currently online due to COVID-19)

 - Requires completion of minimum of five French language courses and a final project